cheeeeeeeeeen/RoR2-ChensHelpers/README.md

 ## How to use

-Just download the package from Thunderstore and add the DLL files as project reference.
-Move the DLL files accordingly first before adding reference.
+Just download the package from **[Thunderstore](https://thunderstore.io/package/Chen/ChensHelpers/)** and add the DLL and XML files as project reference.
+Move the DLL and XML files accordingly first before adding reference.

 Documentation can be found in **[GitHub Pages](https://cheeeeeeeeeen.github.io/RoR2-ChensHelpers/)**.